Rachyable/CUSTOMER-PERSONALITY-TRAIT/README.md

 The data exploration and modelling was done using Power BI

 ## Visualization.
 The visualization was done using Microsoft Power BI.
-The repoert comprises of two pages.
+The report comprises of two pages.

 ## Overview
 ![Dashboard2](https://user-images.githubusercontent.com/29276051/235602665-76821fa4-7506-4bdd-8aeb-61bb484d78f1.png)